 This is because, when compared to the .30-06 Springfield, the smaller diameter .270 Winchester shoots lighter weight bullets.

 For instance, the vast majority of .270 Winchester factory loads shoot bullets in the 120-150 grain range.
 Of these, 130 grain and 150 grain bullets are by far the most common.
-On the other hand, though it’s possible to find .30-06 ammo shooting bullets weighing as little as 110 grains, most .30-06 Springfield factory loads use heavier weight bullets in the 150 grain to 180 grain range.
+On the other hand, though it’s possible to find .30-06 ammo shooting bullets weighing as little as 110 grains and as heavy as 220 grains, most .30-06 Springfield factory loads use bullets in the 150-180 grain range.
+150 grain, 165 grain, 168 grain, and 180 grain bullets are the most common these days.

 The table below compares the 130gr Nosler AccuBond (.435 BC) in .270 Winchester to 150gr Nosler Partition (.387 BC), 165gr Nosler AccuBond (.475 BC), and 180gr Nosler AccuBond (.507 BC) loads in .30-06 Springfield.
 As you can see, there is a significant difference in the bullet trajectories between the two cartridges.